 The whole point of taking pictures is to capture the best moments for our memories right?
 Now I don’t want to hurt anyone’s feelings here but generally no one cares to see a minute play by play of a two hour long wait at Disney Land, or 30 pictures of every angle of your face.
 If they do I would be sincerely concerned for your safety.
 In terms of presenting photos to others, editing is key.
 Photo selection is perhaps the most important post-production step.
 A select few strong shots tell a much more powerful story than 100 semi-decent ones.
 Less is more.
 Take off one accessory before you leave the house.
 A little bit of intrigue goes a long way… etc. Channel all those things into your digital presence.
 People, today especially, are stimulated by new information.
 They tend to disengage if there’s too much repetition.

-There are so many options for post-production editing, I’m going to leave you with a list of free online photo editors.
+There are so many options for post-production editing.
 The best thing to do is play around with these programs, especially before investing in pricey editing programs.
 Besides standard fixes like red-eye, cropping, exposure, etc., the more artistic options all come down to preference.
 Try out different styles until you find some that best fit your aesthetic.
+Take your images from average to amazing with color correction, exposure adjustment, and other editing techniques that will help you create stunning photos.
+Here is a list of online photo editors:

 Also, don’t forget to transfer your photos off of your camera for safe keeping!